Contingent Fees in Personal Injury Law

 Beyond these factors, the rule details two situations in which contingent fees are unreasonable.
 The first is when there is a high likelihood of substantial recovery by trial or settlement and thus the lawyer bore little risk of nonpayment, and when the client’s recovery is so large that the fee would clearly exceed the appropriate sum for services performed and risks assumed.

-Thanks to Eglet Adams, Personal Injury Attorneys, Las Vegas, NV, for their insight on contingent fees.
+Thanks to Eglet Adams for their insight on contingent fees.